omarjatoi/zed-sml/README.md

 There are currently a few known issues, primarily with the language server integration in this extension:

-- Formatting with millet does not currently work (see below to use `smlfmt` directory)
+- Formatting with millet does not currently work (see below to use `smlfmt` as an external formatter configured in Zed)
 - Project diagnostics do not auto resolve

 You can disable the language server by configuring Zed: